 The first step is to determine the artwork’s value.
 To do this, you and your spouse will need to agree on an appraiser.
 You both may wish to have your own appraisers.

 The importance of an appraisal cannot be overstated.
 Artwork fluctuates in value, so there is a chance that the pieces you purchased have increased or decreased in value.
-Knowing exactly how much those pieces are worth is important to negotiating a fair settlement.
+Knowing exactly how much those pieces are worth is important to negotiate a fair settlement.

 In Florida, you are expected to separate your assets fairly, but that doesn’t mean equally.
 What that may mean for you is that you have a little more negotiating power to get what you want in exchange for the pieces of artwork that your spouse is seeking.
 For example, if those pieces end up being worth $45,000, you may be able to negotiate a way to keep your $60,000 boat if your spouse is willing to give it up in exchange for the artwork.